 - All year groups can belong to the chaplaincy team: writing, arranging and taking part in all Collective Worship including Masses and Services.

-- During British Values week pupils have the opportunity to explore different religions, including Judaism and events which have impacted the religious practices today.
+- During Witness week pupils have the opportunity to explore different religions, including Judaism and events which have impacted the religious practices today.

 - Looking at right and wrong: History pupils learning about the Suffragette movement.